 And also the small but touching fact that Willy Wonka was always keeping his teeth in mint condition by brushing them everyday because he knew that's what his father would want.

 The Eleven O'Clock Number in this version, as Willy Wonka takes Charlie up in the Great Glass Elevator and reveals that the boy's won the factory, is a lift from the 1971 adaptation: the iconic "Pure Imagination".
-The placement of the song this late in the show is significant, as it's the culmination of this show's overarching Aesop about the transformative power of imagination (Charlie's Cheerful Child nature despite his meager circumstances owes a lot to it, for instance), and Douglas Hodge's performance on the cast album is incredibly warm and wonderful — in every sense of the word.
+The placement of the song this late in the show, as the culmination of this show's overarching Aesop about the transformative power of imagination (Charlie's Cheerful Child nature despite his meager circumstances owes a lot to it, for instance), is touching enough, and Douglas Hodge's performance on the cast album is incredibly warm and wonderful — in every sense of the word.

 There's something adorable about Grandpa Joe, who's Fun Personified in this version, becoming the official taster and an honorary Oompa-Loompa!